What are Common Table Expressions(CTEs) and when to use them?

 - How to use them.

-- Performance trade-offs compared to subquery, derived table and temp table based approaches.
+- Performance trade-offs compared to the subquery, derived table, and temp table.

-Hope this articles helps you understand CTEs in detail.
-The next time you come across a complex query with confusing subqueries or have to write your own query, try CTEs and see if you can improve readability.
+Hope this article helps you understand CTEs in detail.
+The next time you come across a complex query try CTEs and see if you can improve readability.